maxfortun/home-enterprise/README.md

 Note: You may also want to add your internal router's IP as a first name server into /etc/resolv.conf

 ### Certificates
+export EMAIL=your@email.here
-Run `repo/docker-certbot-dns/bin/run.sh` to generate certificates
+Run `repo/docker-certbot-dns/bin/run.sh` to generate certificates.
+It will attempt to run renewals daily so when the time comes the certs will be updated.

 ### Nginx